certinia/asist/README.md

 ASIST supports YAML or JSON config files.

-When scanning a folder, ASIST will automatically detect either `.asist.yaml` or `.asist.yaml` from the top-level folder being scanned.
+When scanning a folder, ASIST will automatically detect either `.asist.yaml` or `.asist.json` from the top-level folder being scanned.

-Configuration files can also can be explicitly specified using the `-c` argument (note that this is required when scanning a single file).
+Configuration files can also be explicitly specified using the `-c` argument (note that this is required when scanning a single file).

 Within the config file, you can: